 south of Esbjerg (Denmark) after training.

-of the brigade were merged with the 17th SS Division Götz von Berlichingen.
-The artillery unit was given back to the
+the brigade were merged with the 17th SS Division Götz von Berlichingen.
+(The artillery